kiba/Writings/gaia/quotes.md

 "Our military gambit worked." -- Empress Hoshizaki.

 "Make no mistake, our enemies seek conquest and subjugation.
 Don't make the mistake of thinking that we won't be next.
 We ignore the continent to our peril." -- Prime Minister John von Abel

+"We live for our empress!" - Yipangese slogan